 Ingredients for Turkey Tikka Masala

 To marinate the turkey

-- Turkey – Your leftover dark meat is perfect for tikka masala.
+- Turkey – Your leftover dark meat is perfect for this turkey curry.
 Saying that, white meat will do if that’s all you have left.
 It will be first cooked in a skillet and later in gravy, so cut it into larger chunks so it doesn’t become mush.

 - Yogurt – Greek or regular yogurt.